 - children likely to have been conceived from a non-consensual sexual act

-This relates to all third or subsequent children in a household born as part of a multiple birth, apart from one child in that birth.
+This relates to all third or subsequent children in your household born as part of a multiple birth, apart from one child in that birth.

 If you already receive a child element for two children and you have twins, you will only be paid an extra child element for one child in the multiple birth.
 If you already receive a child element for two children and you have triplets, you will only be paid an extra child element for two children in the multiple birth, and so on.